Our funeral directors act as your personal guide

 Tom graduated from Worsham College of Mortuary Science and is a licensed Funeral Director, serving families for over 25 years.
 His vast experience, unparalleled professionalism, and caring nature have helped countless people who have experienced a loss.

 Tom, originally from Independence, IA, is a member of St. John XXIII Catholic Church, Knights of Columbus Council 11942 - Fairfax/Walford, and Elks Lodge #251.
-Tom’s family is comprised of wife, Angie, who is a floral designer at The Flower Shop at Cedar Memorial, their two children, Mitchell and Kaitlynn, and beloved dog, Maci.
+Tom’s family is comprised of wife, Angie and their two children, Mitchell and Kaitlynn, and beloved dog, Maci.
 In his free time, he enjoys golfing, boating, fishing, and snowmobiling.

 Manager of Decedent Care / Funeral Director